rebeccadavidsson/programmeren-2/problems/hangman/hangman.md

             pass

         def get_words(self, length):
-            # Return all words from the dictionary of the given length.
+            # Return a list of all words from the dictionary of the given length.
             pass

+> Note that the loading of words was demonstrated in last week's Python lecture!

 ### 2. Testing the `Lexicon`